geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 3. The unnamed field at the top of the page (above the Description) is the name of your new messaging policy.
 Select this field and enter **Chat and Channel Messaging Policy** as the name of the policy.

-4. Select the following values for each option:
+4. Select the following values for each setting:

 	- Owners can delete sent messages: **Off**